-- Traveler Safety and Security Consists of technologies which alert drivers to hazardous conditions and dangers, and include wide-area information dissemination of site-specific safety advisories and warnings. - Emergency Services Systems which improve emergency response to serious crashes in rural areas including technologies that automatically mobilize the closest police, ambulances, or fire fighters in cases of collisions or other emergencies, even in the most remote locations. - Tourism and Travel Information Services These provide information to travelers who are unfamiliar with the local rural area.
-These services can be provided at specific locations, en route, or well in advance of the traveler's destination. - Public Traveler Services/Public Mobility Services These services strive to improve the efficiency of transit services and their accessibility to rural residents.
-Advanced vehicle locating devices and communications systems can help achieve better scheduling, improved dispatching, smart card payment transactions, and advanced ridesharing and ride-matching systems. - Infrastructure Operations and Maintenance Leverage technologies that improve the ability of our highway workers to maintain and operate rural roads.
-These include severe weather information systems, early detection of pavement and bridge failures, and immediate detection of dangers to work zone crews. - Fleet Operations and Maintenance These systems improve the efficiency of rural transit and other rural fleets, such as snowplows and even law enforcement vehicles, through advanced vehicle tracking and on-board equipment monitoring systems. - Commercial Vehicle Systems These are designed to manage the movement and logistics of commercial vehicles in rural settings, and locate them during emergencies and breakdowns.
-These include applications to improve safety, such as warnings associated with slow-moving vehicles, and scheduling applications for harvest season when vast numbers of trucks are needed during a very small time window.
+Surface Transportation Weather and Winter Mobility - Consists of technologies which alert drivers to hazardous conditions and dangers, and include wide-area information dissemination of site-specific safety advisories and warnings.

+- Emergency Services Systems which improve emergency response to serious crashes in rural areas including technologies that automatically mobilize the closest police, ambulances, or fire fighters in cases of collisions or other emergencies, even in the most remote locations. - Statewide/Regional Traveler Information Infrastructure These provide information to travelers who are unfamiliar with the local rural area.
+This infrastructure supports services which can be provided at specific locations, en route, or well in advance of the traveler's destination. - Rural Crash Prevention Focuses on the prevention of crashes before they occur, as well as on reducing crash severity.
+Rural areas are recognized for their unique environments and frequently for rugged terrain.
+They present additional hazards for drivers such as flawed road geometry/structure, hazards leading to road departure, adverse weather and unexpected encounters such as rock falls and animals.
+Through examination of rural travelers' needs, crash prevention measures and advanced technologies will be identified for implementation. - Rural Transit Mobility These services strive to improve the efficiency of rural transit services and their accessibility to rural residents.
+Advanced vehicle locating devices and communications systems can help achieve better scheduling, improved dispatching, smart card payment transactions, and advanced ridesharing and ride-matching systems.
+These systems also improve the efficiency of other rural fleets, such as snowplows and even law enforcement vehicles, through advanced vehicle tracking and on-board equipment monitoring systems. - Rural Traffic Management Strives to identify and implement multi-jurisdictional coordination, mobile facilities and simple solutions for small communities and operation in areas where utilities may not be available.
+Emphasis on research will be placed on systems to perform surveillance, control and communication to meet rural needs. - Highway Operations and Maintenance Leverage technologies that improve the ability of our highway workers to maintain and operate rural roads.
+These include severe weather information systems, early detection of pavement and bridge failures, and immediate detection of dangers to work zone crews.

-The above division is the primary dimension for this cluster concept and focuses on identifiable needs categories.
-Tourism and Travel Information Services for example refer to the needs that a visitor (both driver and passenger) unfamiliar with a rural area may require as well as the Visitors and Tourism Bureaus, transit service providers, information providers, etc., that provide the services to meet their needs.
+The above division is the primary dimension for these development tracks and focuses on identifiable needs categories.
+Statewide/Regional Traveler Information Infrastructure for example refers to the infrastructure and systems support that a visitor (both driver and passenger) unfamiliar with a rural area may require as well as the Visitors and Tourism Bureaus, transit service providers, information providers, etc., that provide the services to meet their needs.
 In a tourist resort area, this may be the main focus of the ITS program.
 In other areas it may exist but play a smaller role.
-Likewise, the Public Traveler Services/Public Mobility Services focuses on reducing the isolation of the transportation disadvantaged and increasing the mobility of all.
+Likewise, the Rural Transit Mobility Service focuses on reducing the isolation of the transportation disadvantaged and increasing the mobility of all.
 Its constituents also include both the potential travelers and service providers.
 Because of the costs of the provision of services in rural areas, the operations and maintenance activities may also form their own divisions.
 As ITS services are shown to reduce the cost of these services and improve their efficiency, these areas and the organizations responsible for providing them become natural constituents and advocates for the programs.